 As described in my article here, we visited a TD branch and opened a mutual funds account.
 Thereafter, I mailed in the e-Series account conversion form.
 I did not get an email confirmation but did see that I could purchase e-Series funds on the account after about 2 weeks.

 Note: While setting up the RESP mutual funds account, the financial advisor mentioned that the government grant money (Canada Education Savings Grant (CESG) can only be deposited by buying into a fund.
-She advised that the grant be used to buy the TD Comfort Balanced Portfolio.
-I did not bother asking her to do otherwise as my plan was to call the TD directly after converting the account into e-Series and requesting that the grant money be put in a money market fund.
+She advised that the grant is used to buy the TD Comfort Balanced Portfolio.
+I did not bother asking her to do otherwise as my plan was to call the TD directly after converting the account into e-Series and requesting that the grant money is put in a money market fund.

 One advantage with using the money market fund for any government grants is that they are not subject to the short-term trading fees/penalty and as such can easily be moved into other funds when you are re-balancing your portfolio.